sandeep-cs-dev/Lets-Encrypt-nginx-nodejs-setup/README.md

 });

 ```
+# Running Letencrypt script
 ```shell
 git clone https://github.com/letsencrypt/letsencrypt
 cd letsencrypt
 ./letsencrypt-auto certonly --manual --email admin@example.com -d example.com
 ```
+ Before pressing key to continue, replace actual path-key and and file with challenge key in express server.
+ Note: Make sure your express server is accessible from the domain for which you want to optain certificate.

 This creates a directory: `/etc/letsencrypt/live/example.com/` containing certificate files: